Haworth: Economy

-Tourism now accounts for much of the local economy, though the River Worth flowing through the village powered large textile mills providing much employment and later the major attractions being the heritage railway and Brontë Parsonage Museum.
+Tourism now accounts for much of the local economy, though the River Worth flowing through the village powered large textile mills providing much employment, the major attractions now being the heritage railway and Brontë Parsonage Museum.

 In Haworth, there are tea rooms, souvenir and antiquarian bookshops, restaurants, pubs and hotels, including the Black Bull, where Branwell Brontë's decline into alcoholism and opium addiction allegedly began.
 Haworth is a base for exploring Brontë Country, while still being close to the major cities of Bradford and Leeds.

 On 22 November 2002, Haworth was granted Fairtrade Village status.
 On 21 October 2005, Haworth Fairtrade officially signed an agreement to twin with Machu Picchu in Peru.